TheRohans/qi/README.md

 ./configure --help
 ```

-If you `--enable-tiny` you will get a very small build with almost all of qi's extra features not included.
-For example, there will be no syntax highlighting, no file browser, and no beta features.
-Depending on your system, the size of the editor should be down to the 150k range.
+If you `--enable-tiny` you will get a very small build with almost all of
+qi's extra features not included.
+For example, there will be no syntax
+highlighting, no file browser, and no beta features.
+Depending on your
+system, the size of the editor should be down in the 100K range.

-`--prefix` can be used to install qi somewhere that doesn't require admin access, and `--cc` can be used to specify a different compiler.
+`--prefix` can be used to install qi somewhere that doesn't require admin
+access, and `--cc` can be used to specify a different compiler.

 Do you feel lucky?
 Well, `--enable-beta` might be for you.
-This will turn on features that are currently under development which could be cool or could crash everything.
+This will turn on
+features that are currently under development which could be cool or could
+crash everything.

 Example of custom build: